Freshwater Weekly Fishing Report Week of May 29, 2024

 Bastrop

 GOOD.
 Water stained; 78 degrees.
 Lake Bastrop water temperatures are in the lower 80s depending on location.
 The water visibility is around 2-4 feet.
 Bass have been good on flukes and swimbaits in shad or bluegill colors.
 The bite has been fair on creature baits in natural colors like watermelon seed and green pumpkin.
 Report by Jason Hernandez, Bass Institute of Bastrop.
-Bass are schooling early morning in the discharge, with some action on the main lake afterwards.
-Throwing small soft plastics on shaky heads, Texas rigged or Carolina rigged is working well.
-A clear topwater will get some bites too.
-Flukes and four or five inch stick baits on flats or near grass will get bites as well.
+Bass are biting early in the morning in the discharge on shaky heads and small Carolina rigged super fluke juniors.
+Later in the day bass are moving to grass lines on the main lake hitting using flukes, worms and creature baits.
+Schooling bass action on small swimbaits and tiny clear topwaters.
 Report by Bryan Cotter, Texas Hawgs.

 Belton

-GOOD.
-Water lightly stained; 76 degrees; 14.26 feet above pool.
-All public boat ramps are currently shutdown due to flooding.
+SLOW.
+Water lightly stained; 77 degrees; 17.23 feet above pool.
+All public boat ramps are currently shut down due to flooding.
+This lake rose another 2 feet over the course of this past week due to additional heavy rains on Thursday, 23 May.
 The U.S. Army Corps of Engineers typically only reopens boat ramps once the water recedes off the asphalt parking lot and turnaround areas back onto the concrete boat ramps.
 After the asphalt is free of flood water, USACE still waits several additional days to let the road base dry out.
 Although a post-flood release of water is now ongoing, it will likely be several more weeks before access is available to the public.
+As of Sunday, 26 May, the reservoir crested, and is now falling thanks to a release of about 5400 CFS.
+Walk-in access to bank fish and, or for kayak fishing is still permitted even in parks with gates locked as long as posted signage does not stipulate otherwise.
 Report by Bob Maindelle, Holding the Line Guide Service.
 All boat ramps are closed due to high water levels.
 Report by Brian Worley, B&S Catfishing.

 Benbrook